-If you use HPS lights in your flowering stages, you’ll get the most efficient yields in proportion to electricity used of any grow light on the market.
+If you use HPS lights in your flowering stages, you’ll get the most efficient yields in proportion to electricity used by any grow light on the market.
 They are 10 to 15% more efficient than MH lights.

 HPS lights can last as long as two years.

-- Available in easy to use kits
+- Available in easy-to-use kits